 Theft crimes in California are most commonly classified based on the value of the property that was taken.
-If a person is accused of petty theft, it means he or she has stolen a property valued up to $950.
+If a person is accused of petty theft, it means he or she has stolen property valued up to $950.
 These types of theft are charged as misdemeanors.
 On the other hand, grand theft charges result when money or stolen property is valued at more than $950.

 If you are taking personal property from someone’s possession using violence, force, or fear, you are committing a robbery.
-A burglary occurs when an individual enters a property of another with the intent to commit theft.
+A burglary occurs when an individual enters the property of another with the intent to commit theft.

 Using personal information of others for an unlawful purpose means you are committing identity theft.
 When it comes to possession of the property that was stolen, it happens when a person knowingly buys, receives, or conceals property that has been stolen from another person.